 Those who can’t surf – that would be me! – can still enjoy the surf culture in Pavones, Costa Rica by kicking back under the shade of a tall palm tree and watching the action on the water.
 The waves break close to the shore, allowing for a spectacular, up close view.

-Walk the River
+#3 Walk the Rio Claro River

 In Pavones, Costa Rica, the Rio Claro – which translates to Clear River – cuts through the town of Pavones and empties into the Golfo Dulce.
 Crystal clear water lazily makes its way through the shallow riverbed lined with smooth pebbles.
 For a break from the adrenaline-inducing surf, slow the pace with a leisurely stroll up river in the refreshingly cool water.
 Find a place in the shade near the bank and splash about a bit.